-If you check-in early on Friday make sure to stop by for Happy Hour 5 pm-8 pm where cocktails are $8 and small bites are just $5.
-If you’re looking for a few plates to share we suggest the spicy tuna rolls, calamari, and the sliders with lobster!
-We visited on a Saturday night where the place was full of live music, great food, and classic cocktails.
+If you check in early on Friday, make sure to stop by for Happy Hour 5 pm-8 pm, where cocktails are $8, and small bites are just $5.
+If you’re looking for a few plates to share, we suggest the spicy tuna rolls, calamari, and sliders with lobster!
+We visited on a Saturday night when the place was full of live music, great food, and classic cocktails.

 Address: 500 Brickell Key Drive, Miami

 Check Flight Prices – Traveling to Miami from around the US is relatively quick and easy, but be sure to check flight prices from both Miami International (MIA) and Fort Lauderdale International (FLL).
 Depending on your departure city, FLL may have better prices, and it’s only 40 minutes away.
 We booked our flights less than two weeks in advance for $300 each.